Enroll in these recorded self-studies and earn the LGBTQIA+ Certificate

 Up to 4 CE hours available for behavioral health clinicians

 As clinicians, we have an obligation to not only meet our clients where they are at but also advance our areas of competency when we are presented with client needs beyond our existing comfort zones or areas of expertise.
 Far too often, LGBTQIA+ clients are referred out to other providers by very well-intentioned clinicians who question whether they have the skill set needed to effectively treat the presenting concerns of LGBTQIA+ individuals.
 Let me tell you a little secret…YOU have the capacity to be an informed AND effective clinician for your LGBTQIA+ clients.
 It may take some assistance from others to help you advance your clinical skills and increase your comfort, but you CAN do this important work.
 And, frankly, this community needs more clinicians who are willing to expand their practice with LGBTQIA+ individuals of all ages.
-With the behavioral health needs for LGBTQIA+ individuals at an all time high and access to affirming and safe providers being a top priority for this community, I’m excited to partner with the Telehealth Certification Institute to offer the LGBTQIA+ Training Certificate Program for clinicians.
+With the behavioral health needs for LGBTQIA+ individuals at an all time high and access to affirming and safe providers being a top priority for this community, We are excited to offer the LGBTQIA+ Training Certificate Program for clinicians.
 Please join us for this 2-part series and join the ranks of clinicians all over the country who are taking these essential steps in developing core competencies for clinical work with LGBTQIA+ individuals.

 Individual event registration is also available:

 LGBTQIA+ Inclusion in Healthcare – Fundamentals of Working With LGBTQIA+ Individuals

 LGBTQIA+ Inclusion in Healthcare – Clinical Practice and Ethical Issues